BodneyC/knit-and-go/README.md

 which can be condensed to `p(2)` in my mind.

-Clearly this is a bit of an exaggeration, but the principle applies far and wide: an 8-point font block of text taking up half the page is not clear for anyone, surely, I guess it may just be me... but then again I wrote this project for me... so I'm happy either way.
+Clearly this is a bit of an exaggeration, but the principle applies far and wide: an 8-point-font block of text taking up half the page is not clear for anyone, surely...
+I guess it may just be me... but then again I wrote this project for me... so I'm happy either way.

 ## How to Download and Run

 This requires a couple of things.
-I'm hoping (if anyone has any sort of interest in the project) to make this more accessible, i.e. compiled to a native Windows binary, point and click kind of thing.
+I'm hoping (if anyone has any sort of interest in the project) to make this more accessible, i.e. compiled to a native Windows binary, point and click kind of thing (assuming [termui](https://github.com/gizak/termui) works on Windows).

 But as it stands, [`git`](https://git-scm.com/) and [Golang](https://golang.org/) are required, one is used to get a copy of the code and the other is used to compile and run it respectively.